yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Custom inputs values in the pcg node 3d, not in the resource [ ] undo/redo
 [ ] add_attribute, if output is single stream with a type, set the color.
-Maybe make it generic [X] Copy with offset N times.
+Maybe make it generic [X] Generate reduction of metrics.
+Avg, Min, Max, etc of a numeric stream [X] Copy with offset N times.
 Export attribute
 [X] Show performance numbers somewhere
 [X] Merge node